kej715/DtCyber/NOS1.3/README.md

 # Installing NOS 1.3
-This directory tree contains a collection of artifacts facilitating the installation from scratch of the NOS 1.3 operating system on *DtCyber*.
-This distribution of the NOS 1.3 operating system is based upon a customized version preserved from Florida State Universsity.
+This directory tree contains a collection of artifacts facilitating the installation of the NOS 1.3 operating system on *DtCyber*.
+This distribution of the NOS 1.3 operating system is based upon a customized version preserved from Florida State University.
 Following the instructions, below, will produce a working instance of the operating system that supports:

 - Batch job submission via a simulated card reader